 Not to be semantically confused with: Common Centaury (Centaurium erythraea) nor with similar Centauries such as

-Seaside Centaury (Centaurium littorale) [plants whose Latin names are similar, but which are in a totally different Family altogether, the Gentian Family (Gentianaceae)].
+Seaside Centaury (Centaurium littorale) [plants whose scientific names are similar, but which are in a totally different Family altogether, the Gentian Family (Gentianaceae)].

 Easily confused with : rayed versions of Common Knapweed but especially of Lesser Knapweed.